Your audience,

 $1,500–3,000 / month retainer + 10–15% of ad spend.
 2–3 weeks of onboarding calls.
 3–8 creative variants tested per week.
 Reports every two weeks.
 Lock-in: 3–6 months minimum.

-$129 / month flat.
+$99/mo month-to-month, less on annual.
 15-minute setup.
 50+ variants tested per week.
 Live dashboard.
 Cancel any time.

 Every day.